GamesCreed

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed

 A thud, a distant hospital beep, and an anthropomorphic bird on a lab coat on a fading black screen are the first moments of Fall of Porcupine.
-After a series of dreamlike scenarios, Finley, as we now know the main character is called after talking to a plant, wakes up from a nightmare.
+After a series of dreamlike scenarios, Finley, as we now know the main character is called, wakes up from a nightmare.
 He just moved to the city of Porcupine to start working as a junior doctor in the hospital St. Ursula’s, the best and only medical center in town.

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed

-This is where Fall of Porcupine employs a smart tactic to utilize charming imagery in the hopes players will be attracted and then openly discuss difficult subjects.
-As is expected, Finley must confront severe illnesses in his patients that as a young doctor fills him with dread and doubt.
-While Porcupine is a promising settlement the trials and tribulations of the everyday healthcare system can prove to be too much for even heartwarming animals.
+This is where Fall of Porcupine employs a smart tactic to utilize charming imagery in the hopes that players will be attracted and then openly discuss difficult subjects.
+As is expected, Finley must confront severe illnesses in his patients, which, as a young doctor, fills him with dread and doubt.
+While Porcupine is a promising settlement, the trials and tribulations of the everyday healthcare system can prove to be too much for even heartwarming animals.

 The thrill of new beginnings is hard to shake off.
-Fall of Porcupine’s formula of having to repeat almost every single day with a routine and a minimal amount of change goes a long way in trying to hammer home its message of burnout.
-The simple gameplay elements, walking and exploring the little town, talking and walking back and forth from Finley’s apartment to his work shift and back endlessly is a tedious but necessary ordeal to properly convey the game’s ideas.
+The fall of Porcupine’s formula of having to repeat almost every single day with a routine and a minimal amount of change goes a long way in trying to hammer home its message of burnout.
+The simple gameplay elements, walking and exploring the little town, talking and walking back and forth from Finley’s apartment to his work shift and back endlessly, is a tedious but necessary ordeal to properly convey the game’s ideas.

 Fall of Porcupine, Nintendo Switch, Review, Screenshot, GamesCreed